-Physical therapy students must demonstrate the ability to perform m at least the functions/abilities listed in the Technica Standards document in a safe, reliable, and efficient way, in com- pliance with legal and ethical standards, throughout their entire physical therapy education.
-Therefore, I affirm that I, Students Name am able to perform the activities listed in the technical standard s within the parameters listed above.
-Student's Signature Date
+Physical therapy students must demonstrate the ability to perform at least the functions/abilities listed in the Technical Standards document in a safe, reliable, and efficient way, in compliance with legal and ethical standards, throughout their entire physical therapy education.
+Therefore, I affirm that I, \\\\\\, am able to perform the activities listed in (Student's Name) the technical standards, with or without reasonable accommodation, within the parameters listed above.

+Student's Signature: Date: